Tsukina-7mochi/github-cards/readme.md

 ### Feature plans

-- Implemet a card for GitHub users to display user profiles with details such as follower count, repository count, and more.
+- Implement a card for GitHub users to display user profiles with details such as follower count, repository count, and more.

 ## Demo